secretstartups/handbook/finance/accounting/finance-ops/billing-ops/index.html.md

  How can I make a payment?
 </summary>

-Current payment methods available include:
+- Current payment methods available include:
     - ACH
     - Wire
     - Check (US Only)
     - Credit Card

-Additional payment instructions are also available on your invoice under `bank information`.
+> Additional payment instructions are also available on your invoice under `bank information`.

-To make payment via credit card, please log into your account https://customers.gitlab.com, select “Payment Methods”, then “Add New Payment Method”.
+- To make payment via credit card, please log into your account https://customers.gitlab.com
+    - select `Payment Methods`
+    - select `Add New Payment Method`

 </details>